conjur/jenkins-e2e-example/README.md

 ## Usage

+### Setup

+#### (Mostly) Automated

+Run `e2e.sh`.
+When prompted for authentication, use username `admin` and password `secret`.

+Note: to tear down the enviroment, use this: `docker-compose down -v`.

+## Walkthrough

 Once the environment is ready:
 - Jenkins web UI is now available on port `8080`: http://localhost:8080.
 - Conjur web UI is now available on port `443`: https://localhost/ui:

-Note: to tear down the enviroment, use this: `docker-compose down -v`.

-### (Mostly) Automated

-Run `e2e.sh`.
-When prompted for authentication, use username `admin` and password `secret`.
+1. Log into Jenkins and run the 'poc' job.

+TODO

+2. View the audit of secret fetches in the Conjur web UI.

+TODO

+---

-### Walkthrough
+### Setup (Manual)

-1. Start Conjur and Jenkins:
+1. Start Conjur and Jenkins.

     ```sh-session
     $ docker-compose up -d
     ```

-2. Load a Conjur policy for Jenkins:
+2. Load a Conjur policy for Jenkins.

     ```sh-session
     $ docker-compose exec conjur conjur policy load --as-group security_admin policy.yml